 As well as being the king of zombie survival games, Project Zomboid is also the king of Early Access, having been part of the program on Steam since before the PS4 and Xbox One came out.
 It’s actually been playable even earlier than that, with it previously available on a little known platform called Desura in 2011.

 Played from an isometric view, Project Zomboid is just about as close as you can get to replicating classic zombie fiction in video game form, right down to the fatal nature of bites.
 You have to be on top of everything here, including watching food as it cooks, otherwise your house might go up in flames and you’ll become some delicious barbeque for zombies.
+That’s just one of about one million things that makes Zomboid so captivating.

 Some of the coverage you find on Cultured Vultures contains affiliate links, which provide us with small commissions based on purchases made from visiting our site.
 We cover gaming news, movie reviews, wrestling and much more.